gpavinteractiv/rag-chat-poc/README.md

     ```bash
     ./scripts/dev-env_init.sh
     ```
-    *Note: This script is safe to run multiple times but only creates venvs if they don't exist.*
+    *Note: This script is safe to run multiple times but only creates venvs if they don't exist.
+It installs the necessary Python packages into the `backend/venv`.
+Ensure this is run successfully before attempting to use the offline scripts mentioned in steps 6 and 7.*

 3.  **Configure API Key (`.env` file):**
     The initialization script (`dev-env_init.sh`) checks for the `backend/.env` file.